-#4 Which is not one of the varnas?
+#2 Which is not a category of avatar?

 #5 Krishna insisted the inhabitants of Vrindavan should honor Govardhan Hill instead of a demigod.
 Out of anger, this demigod caused a torrential downpour.
 In response, Krishna lifted the Hill, sheltering the inhabitants from the rainfall.
 Which demigod caused the devastation?